tsmean/experimental/README.md

 # Disclaimer

-**Note that this project is still in furious development (pre-alpha) and only a glimpse of it’s full potential is publicly visible today.
-To get notified when the next major public release is ready, [sign up to this mailing list](http://http://eepurl.com/cXa2aP).
-To apply for alpha testing, visit www.tsmean.com/alpha.
+**Note that this project is still in furious development (currently it's pre-alpha) and only a glimpse of it’s full potential is publicly visible today.
+To get notified when the next major public release is ready, [sign up to the mailing list for releases](http://eepurl.com/cXa2aP).
+To apply for alpha testing, visit [www.tsmean.com/alpha](http://www.tsmean.com/alpha).
 To read more about the project, visit www.tsmean.com.**

 <hr>